Docker-Daze/itu-minitwit/report/report.md

 The initial database was based on SQLite, but was later migrated to PostgreSQL.

 ## Interactions of Subsystems
-Figure [@fig:UMLSEQApi] and [@fig:UMLSEQUser] shows how the application handles an unfollow request from both a regular user and the simulator.
+The diagrams in [@fig:UMLSEQUser] and [@fig:UMLSEQApi] shows how the application handles an unfollow request from both a regular user and the simulator.
 The key difference is when the 204 status code is sent, as well as the simulator using batch insertions.

 ![Sequence Diagram for User unfollow call](images/UMLSEQUser.png){#fig:UMLSEQUser}